 Q: How is AKDS different/similar to other martial arts?

 A: Like many other styles, Karate-Do Shotokai uses kicks, punches, blocks, and other self defense techniques.
 There are, however, differences in the way these techniques are employed.
-In particular, we emphasize more relaxed and fluid movements while special exercises help us maintain the necessary speed and penetration.
+In particular, we emphasize more relaxed and fluid movements while special exercises help us maintain the necessary speed and penetration to be effective.
 Training courses and practice sessions are held regularly—come join us and experience the difference for yourself!

 Q: What is your focus?

 A: Self defense.
 In the process one can also gain discipline, integrity, respect, flexibility, strength, relaxation, control, skill, awareness, and just have a good time!

 Q: What is a typical practice session like?

-A: Average sessions lasts 1-3 hours and have three main parts:
+A: Average sessions last about an hour and a half, and have three main parts:

-- Kata: Set patterns of techniques used to gain focus, relaxed body condition, and to develop proper musculoskeletal control;
+- Kata: Practicing set patterns of techniques called "kata" to gain focus, a relaxed body, and proper musculoskeletal control;

-- Kihon: Various exercises demonstrated and practiced with numerous partners to develop fluidity, relationship, timing, distance, focus, power, speed, placement, etc.
+- Kihon: Executing exercises with different partners to develop fluidity, relationship, timing, distance, focus, power, speed, placement, etc.

 - Kumite: Applied exercises in a more free and realistic setting for testing ones ability.